Diagnosis & Early Ambulatory (Childhood)

 - Fibrosis of the muscle may make the child less flexible and lose elasticity in the joints.
 Because the onset of physical symptoms may be hard to recognize, it can be difficult for parents to accept or believe that their child has the diagnosis of Duchenne.
 During this phase (often known as the “plateau phase”), a child may appear to be improving.
 This phase is short lived (1-2 years), and after this phase, motor skills get worse.

-Taking steroids may cause many side effects.
-Side effects should be monitored and addressed at each visit with your neuromuscular provider.
+It is important not to be discouraged if your child begins to show side effects of steroids.
+Your NMS can offer many remedies for these side effects, and can also try adjusting the dose or dosing schedule to offset these effects while still providing the therapy.
 A child who is taking steroids may be more likely to get sick.
 Make sure your child gets a ﬂu and pneumonia shot to avoid these common illnesses.

 Children at this stage are very busy and active.
-Exercise in children in this age range can be beneficial and keep them active.
-However, some types of exercises should be avoided in Duchenne.
+Exercise in children in this age range can be beneficial and keep them active, and it is important to discuss safe play and exercise with your rehabilitation team.
+However, some types of exercises should be avoided in Duchenne, such as jumping in a bouncy house or trampoline.
 Talk to your physical therapist and neuromuscular team about which exercises and activities are safe for your child.

 Some, but not all, children with Duchenne have learning and behavior problems.
 If you or your child’s teacher suspect any learning delays, your child should be screened by a professional.
 Children with Duchenne are more likely to have difficulties with language (such as responding to questions or expressing himself) and learning to read.